TNTP Teaching Fellows logo

 TNTP Academy holds high standards for licensure, and our teachers are widely recognized for their ability to help high-need students make dramatic learning gains.

-As a first-year Fellows, you will be evaluated on TNTP’s Assessment of Classroom Effectiveness (ACE).
+As a first-year Fellow, you will be evaluated on TNTP’s Assessment of Classroom Effectiveness (ACE).
 The evaluation system incorporates a wide variety of evidence from your classroom to create the fullest possible picture of your performance.
 TNTP Academy is designed to address your high-priority development needs.

 By setting a high bar and helping you meet it, we ensure that you are capable of getting real results for students.
 And as a TNTP Academy graduate, principals and district officials will know that you are not simply a licensed teacher, but one with a proven track record in the classroom.